ritvikmath/jekyll-now/_posts/2017-2-14-Relationship_Math.md

 This author would like to be very transparent with the assumptions underlying this model in the interest of proper interpretation.
 Indeed, this author sincerely hopes that the model we show below is not some kind of be-all and end-all indicator for whather a couple will break up in a year.
 See the [Notes](#not) section for a further discussion.

 1. **Define Our Features**: In the field of machine learning, ***features*** are defined as the predictors we hope to use in determining the value of some measure with some high accuracy.
 In this case, they are the attributes of couples that we will be using to assign a 1 or 0 label indicating that they will or will not break up within a year.
-We will use many of the **features outlined in this post** including: length of relationship, where a couple met, whether a couple is same-race, same-religion, same-political party, etc. We will also use some **features from the data that we did not explicitly mention** above including: years of education of both people in the relationship, whether both people are from the same town, how long ago the romance began between the two, and the age difference between the two.
+We will use many of the **features outlined in this post** including: length of relationship, where a couple met, whether a couple is same-race, same-religion, same-political party, etc. We will also use some **features from the data that we did not explicitly mention** above including: years of education of both people in the relationship, whether both people are from the same town, whether they have the same empolyment stauts, how long ago the romance began between the two, and the age difference between the two.

 2. **Training and Testing Sets**: We need to split our data into what is called a **training set** and a **testing set**.
 The idea is fairly simple.
 We will build our model using the data in our **training set** and test for the accuracy of this model on our **testing set**.
 It is crucial that these two sets do not share any data.
 Confused?
 It's OK!
 Let me explain using an example.
 Imagine you are preparing for a final exam using past final exams by this professor.
 It is crucial, at least for the professor, to use completely different questions on the actual final exam than those on the final exams you use for practice.
 Otherwise, the actual final exam will not measure student performance but rather just how well you can memorize questions.
 It's basically the same idea here.